maggiehuan/paper_notes/Good Papers/CIS6300/How Many Data Points is a Prompt Worth.md

 ### Thoughts:
 ##### brief summary
-This paper looks into the problem of dealing with low data problem by comparing between using prompts and head-based SFT in equal setting to check whether prompt can quantitively worth 100s of data points on classification tasks.
+This paper looks into the problem of dealing with low data problem by comparing between using prompts and head-based SFT in equal setting to check how prompt can be helpful.
+They found that quantitively worth 100s of data points on classification tasks and proofed with a bunch of tasks to .
 ##### influential part
+It is very critical to know quantitively or scientifically how prompts can help LLMs or how their
 ##### do better?

 ##### discussion?